raven4ever/change-proxy-app/README.md

 All the files listed in the `config.yml` file will be searched for the variables listed under the `variables` key.
 If a variable is found, it will be replaced with the value of the `proxy_url` key.
 If the variable is not found, it will be added to end of the file with the value of the `proxy_url` key.

 The `proxy_url` value that will be used to replace the variables will contain the username and password from the `username` and `password` keys in a URL encoded format (`https://username:password@url.com:8080`).
 The special characters in the `username` and `password` keys will be translated to their [URL encoded format](https://www.w3schools.com/tags/ref_urlencode.ASP).

+For each file listed in `config.yml` you can specify if the variables should be exported or not.
+This is done by setting the `export` key to `true` or `false`.
+If the `export` key is not present, the default value is `false`.

 ## Installation